 Look, I know video game movies are awful, OK?
-There's so very few I can think of that are worth watching.
+There are so very few I can think of that are worth watching.
 Detective Pikachu, I guess.
 The first Resident Evil movie is pretty good, too.
-I sort of liked the cheesy silliness of the 2005 Doom movie.
+I liked the cheesy silliness of the 2005 Doom movie.
 That was fun.
 Since I got reminded of this recently, I went ahead and watched Doom: Annihilation, which is on Netflix.
 This was what some people would call "a mistake."

-Doom: Annihilation is real bad.
+Doom: Annihilation is really bad.
 It's not even like the 2005 movie where it's fun bad.
-This is just bad bad.
-A low-budget Syfy channel quality movie, Doom: Annihilation seems to not really know anything about Doom other than "there are demons I guess?", and then promptly messes that up as well.
+This is just bad, bad.
+A low-budget Syfy channel quality movie, Doom: Annihilation seems to not really know anything about Doom other than "there are demons, I guess?" and then promptly messes that up as well.
 So what's wrong with the movie?
 Well, a lot.

 The movie follows a bunch of space marines as they get assigned to a job on Phobos because the main character, named Joan Dark, messed up a job and let a terrorist free or something.
 For the record, I only remember the main character's name because she shares the name of the main character from the Perfect Dark games.
 I'm pretty sure this isn't intentional in any way.
 Everyone hates Dark, but it's hard to care because of the 15 or so marines, all but three will be dead within the next 20 minutes.
 One of them actually records a message saying that he's three days away from retirement.

 After way too much of characters wandering around and muttering military jargon we finally get some action when a bunch of zombies shows up.
 I hope you weren't actually expecting demons to show up because the movie doesn't have many of those.
 Just a lot of zombies.
 Notably, it's the same couple of actors getting gunned down and throat punched in different locations.
 They don't do a very good job of hiding it.

 Doom: Annihilation - Some Incredibly Stupid Moments